jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Lab

 You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
-Complete each install to disk.
+You will need to install the latest version of [VirtualBox 6.1.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise; it can be installed via Chocolatey or Brew package managers as well.
+If you are using an M1 Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for M1 Macs](https://www.parallels.com/ "Parallels virtualization for M1 Mac") Complete each install to disk.
 Assume each instance listed below is 64-bit version.
 Take a screen shot of each desktop after logging in.
 There are 17 different distributions listed.
 If a version is not listed, assume the latest version unless noted.

 ![*Sample Deliverable*](images/Chapter-03/lab-example/virtualbox-ubuntu.png "Sample Deliverable")